Open Volunteer Recruitment Dates

 The Summer Program is a key component to Providence’s mission of caring for the poor and vulnerable.
 Additionally, we hope that this dynamic service-learning opportunity will allow the students to meet the following objectives:

 - Increase their awareness of the healthcare field as a potential career path.

 - Apply sound decision-making and problem-solving skills within their volunteer position while receiving supportive coaching and mentoring from staff.

 - Practice key communication skills in a diverse environment made up of patients, family members, visitors and staff from a variety of socio-economic backgrounds.

 We are confident that after completion of the High School Summer Program, students will feel a sense of accomplishment and pride in having achieved a goal while enriching the lives of our patients, visitors and staff.

-Interested sophomores, juniors and seniors between the ages of 16-18 must submit their name and contact information to Volunteer Services at 425-261-4580 during the month of January.
+Interested sophomores, juniors and seniors between the ages of 16-18 must visit our website during the month of January to submit an interest form.
 The deadline to sign-up is January 31st.
 Applications and instructions will then be sent to interested students with a strict deadline for submission.
 We also welcome graduating seniors to call us about volunteering in our traditional volunteer program during the school year.

 Patient and Family Advisor